(2023 update: original article published June 1st, 2020)

 Casting in the Age of the Cloud

-As a large part of the audition process moves more and more online, the steps in the performer hiring process are becoming more and more indistinguishable from the hiring process in other industries– hence, the need for performers to start to know the terms used in industries outside of the performing arts.
-Non-performers don’t sign up for an audition, they fill out a job application.
-They don’t audition, the go to a job interview.
+As a large part of the audition process moves more and more online, the steps in the performer hiring process are becoming more and more indistinguishable from the hiring process in other industries—hence, the need for performers to start to know the terms used in industries outside of the performing arts.
+Non-performers don’t sign up for an audition; they fill out a job application.
+They don’t audition; they go to a job interview.

 Video is Key

-A couple of years ago an agent friend in Los Angeles told me that more and more of his clients don’t even want to do live auditions anymore; they want to do their casting by video only.
-This is in line with what I had already felt to be true, and in line with my own observations of where the industry had been going for a while.
+A couple of years ago, an agent friend in Los Angeles told me that more and more of his clients don’t even want to do live auditions anymore; they want to do their casting by video only.
+This is in line with what I had already felt to be true and with my own observations of where the industry had been going for a while.
 But to hear it directly from the mouth of a major talent agent is quite another thing.

-The takeway from this is that the online channel to landing a performing contract is a reality–and, more importantly, isn’t going away anytime soon.
+The takeaway from this is that the online channel to landing a performing contract is a reality and, more importantly, isn’t going away anytime soon.
 Online casting will happen more and more, so avoiding it (though some may be resistant to the change) is unfortunately not an option.
-Within this inevitable context then, the best strategy that one can take is to adapt and to learn to navigate the Cloud in their favor.
+Within this inevitable context, then, the best strategy that one can take is to adapt and learn to navigate the Cloud in their favor.

 And then, don’t do the opposite…